samuelwbaird/hair/README.md

 In progress

+ * Add additional examples
  * Listening to component lifecycle events or arbitrary event dispatch
  * Information sharing through the context tree
  * Recurring timer or set number of repeats support?

 To do

- * More efficient handling of long lists or large components
+ * More efficient handling of long lists or large components (multi key dictionary instead of array)
  * Add JSDoc markup throughout
- * Add additional examples